arangoml/arangopipe/README.md

 It is tothis end that we have the above categories of users.

 Arangopipe Administrators can perform the following actions:<br>

-1.Adding a project to Arangopipe<br>
+1. Adding a project to Arangopipe<br>
-2.Registering a deployment with Arangopipe.
+2. Registering a deployment with Arangopipe.
 After a deploymentis registered, serving performance on the deployment can be logged and tracked.<br>
-3.Adding a user to ArangopipeFor the MVP, there is no division of user privileges. <br>
+3. Adding a user to Arangopipe<br>

+For the MVP, there is no division of user privileges. <br>
 However, in the future, assigning privileges to users to control the actions is foreseen.

 ## Application Techs